vortex-exoplanet/VIP/paper.md

     [@Amara:2012; @Soummer:2012] have been re-written for improved efficiency, and are now also compatible with 4D IFS+ADI input cubes to apply SDI-based PSF modeling and subtraction algorithms;
-    - an implementation of the Locally Optimal Combination of Images [@Lafreniere:2007] was added;
+    - an implementation of the Locally Optimal Combination of Images algorithm [@Lafreniere:2007] was added;
     - an annular version of the non-negative matrix factorization algorithm is now available [@Lee:1999; @Gomez:2017];